-Robert Veenstra is a Principal Environmental Engineer based in Missouri with more than 30 years of experience focused on developing and managing complex soil, groundwater and sediment investigation and remediation programs associated with large petroleum facilities (refineries, terminals, tank farms, E&P properties, etc.) and chemical manufacturing facilities and former manufactured gas plants under the requirements of RCRA Corrective Action, CERCLA, and numerous state-lead programs.
+Robert Veenstra is a Principal Environmental Consultant based in Missouri with more than 30 years of experience focused on developing and managing complex soil, groundwater and sediment investigation and remediation programs associated with large petroleum facilities (refineries, terminals, tank farms, E&P properties, etc.) and chemical manufacturing facilities and former manufactured gas plants under the requirements of RCRA Corrective Action, CERCLA, and numerous state-lead programs.

 His experience includes management of multimedia site characterizations, risk assessments, feasibility studies, remedial designs, and remedial implementations at facilities across the U.S.